 Not just a theme park anymore, the park now includes a golf course, a hotel and a holiday village, making it a magical family holiday destination.

 Strolling around the park all day, you might get a little peckish.
 Luckily, there are more than 12 places to eat.
 For instance, you can get scrumptious pancakes at Polles Keuken, Octopus serves classic Italian food and, keeping up with the times, Welkom serves organic food.
-There are even snack cottages selling poffertjes, a typical Dutch treat.
+There are even cottages selling Dutch snacks such as poffertjes.

 Sleeping at Efteling can be really fun and enchanting and there are two lodging options: The Efteling Hotel, which has 122 rooms, including 22 fairy tale theme suites, ideal for one- or two-night stays.
 Or Efteling Village Bosrijk, which is a complex of cottages built recently, a better option for larger groups or longer stays.